uxdxdev/uxdxdev.github.io/content/blog/flux-unidirectional-data-flow/index.md

 - Reducer -> Department
 - State -> Company data and bank balance

-People will interact with the insurance company using a website or phone to create and cancelling policies, or make claims.
+People will interact with the insurance company using a website or phone to create policies, cancel policies, or make claims.
 This is analogous to UI components using action creators to create actions.

 New policies and claims must be routed to the right departments and processed, similar to how actions are dispatched to reducers.

-When a department has processed a new policy form or claim, the company's data is modified, this could be the bank balance and/or customers on file.
+And when a department has processed a new policy or claim, the company's data is modified, this could be the bank balance and/or customers on file.
 When reducers process actions they return a new updated version of state which becomes the current state.

 ## Actions

+Actions are plain JavaScript objects that are returned from a function.
+This function is called an action creator.

 ```javascript
 // Flux Insurance company